 A cash loan is a short-term personal loan with a fixed interest rate and repayment period.
 It is usually unsecured, which means the borrower does not need to pledge any collateral to apply for one (but of course, there are also secured personal loan options).

-When looking for a cash loan in Singapore, we all know the basics of finding low-interest rates and a reliable licensed moneylender who can meet your financial needs.
+When looking for a cash loan in Singapore, we all know the basics of finding low interest rates and a bank or reliable licensed money lender who can meet your financial needs.
 What else should you look out for?

 One of the most important factors to consider when applying for a cash loan is finding a low and competitive interest rate.
 However, a lower interest rate does not always mean that you are getting a cheaper loan.

-An example is a deferred interest.
+An example is deferred interest.
 It is a common promotional feature that lets the borrower or credit card user make charges and avoid paying interest if the payment is made in full before the promotional period ends.

-As much as possible, when applying for a cash loan during a promotional period, it is advisable to pay off your loans in full so that you do not incur additional interest rates.
+As much as possible, when applying for a cash loan during a promotional period, it is advisable to pay off your loans in full so you do not incur additional interest.

-We offer flexible loan repayment terms of up to 12 months and the best of all, fast loan approval so that you can get your cash loans almost instantly.
+We offer flexible loan repayment terms of up to 24 months and best of all, fast loan approval so you can get your cash loans almost instantly.